What Are Webhooks And How Do They Work

 In today's highly connected online world, nothing can function optimally in isolation.
 Achieving a task (almost) always involves the participation of more than one entity.
 E-commerce apps need to communicate with payment systems, payment systems need to communicate with banking systems, banking systems need to communicate with customer accounts...do you see the pattern?

-The ability of independent online systems to communicate with one another and share data is the core of what makes online services valuable today.
+The interoporability of independent online systems -- their ability communicate with one another and share data -- is at the core of what makes online services valuable today.
 In this post, we will look at webhooks.
-A webhook is one of the many ways to facilitate communication between online services and by the end of this post, you will fully understand what webhooks are, how they work, and when to use them.
+A webhook is one of the most common ways to facilitate communication between online services and by the end of this post, you will fully understand what webhooks are, how they work, and when to use them.

 Receive your first webhook with Hookdeck.